©1978

 on oceans of circumstance and hurdle storms of passionate

-position.
 The safe have to be shown that

 they are silly.
 Life starts where the horizon stops.
 In our end